mpascha61/Engineering_4_Notebook/README.md

 ### Assignment Description

 First part of crash avoidance.
-Acceleromotor is only part utilized here, gives X/Y/Z values based on the movement of the board.
+Accelerometer is only part utilized here, gives X/Y/Z values based on the movement of the board.

 ### Evidence